 - salt & pepper to taste

-Pulse everything but the water - add the water if necessary.
+Pulse everything but the water - add the water little by little as needed.